An Adjoint Formulation of Energetic Particle Confinement: Physics-Constrained Deep Learning Framework

 where $r_e = 2.8179\times 10^{-15}\;[\text{m}]$ is the classical electron radius, $Z_i$ is the charge state of the background ions, and $Z_s$ is the charge state of the energetic ion.
 The Lorentz collision operator is implemented by the Monte Carlo equivalent~\cite{Boozer:1981}

 where $\Delta t$ is the collisional time step, which is taken to be the same as the collisionless time step.
-While the Lorentz collision operator does not account for the slowing down of energetic ions, a critical aspect of describing energetic particle evolution, it does drive cross field transport.
-This will thus allow us to identify energetic ions that are lost rapidly, versus those that will be much better confined.
+While the Lorentz collision operator does not account for the slowing down of energetic ions, a critical aspect of describing energetic particle evolution, pitch-angle scattering will result in collisional cross field transport.
 The addition of a more complete set of physical processes including 3D magnetic fields, energetic particle modes, and collisional slowing down will be pursued in future work.

+To verify our implementation of the Monte Carlo collision operator we compared JONTA predictions of neoclassical transport with an analytic expression for the neoclassical diffusivity.
+Using the radial coordinate $r=\sqrt{X^2+Z^2}$, rather than the toroidal flux $\psi_t=r^2 B_0/2$, the expression for the neoclassical diffusivity derived in Refs. \cite{Rosenbluth:1972, Boozer:1981} can be written as: